chakeda/cfeed/README.md

 =====

-Conceptual
- - Coloring of IPs for individual visitor tracking
+ - Coloring of IPs for easier individual visitor tracking
- - Daily/Weekly/Monthly amount of website impressions count
+ - Count the Daily/Weekly/Monthly amount of website impressions and display neatly
- - Ability to host cFeed on the user’s website, so they can see the feed on their own website instead of chakeda.com
+ - Installment interface instead of editing the three files
- - Visitor’s time spent on the website until next imp
+ - Visitor’s time spent on the website until next impression
- - Further traffic analysis, like Statcounter’s graphs
+ - Further traffic analysis, such as graphs

-Simple
  - Limit on display length of URL
  - SQL different ORDER BY commands through click on table header
  - SQL table speed/data optimization